 BLUES & GREENS

-- Winsor Blue (green shade), PB15 - stainer, does not granulate, use to mix indigo
+- Winsor Blue (green shade), PB15 - stainer, does not granulate

-- Cerulean Blue, PB35 - strong granulation, can be lifted; muted sky blue
+- Cerulean Blue, PB35 - beautiful granulation, can be lifted, muted sky blue

-- Manganese Blue Hue, PB15 - lovely, bright sky blue color; stains
+- Manganese Blue Hue, PB15 - lovely, bright sky blue color

-- Winsor Green (blue shade), PG7 - mix with Permanent Alizarin Crimson for a black.
+- Winsor Green (blue shade), PG7 - vivid and staining

-- Viridian, PG18 - nice granulation, can be lifted
+- Viridian, PG18 - nice granulation, can be lifted, muted

 BRUSHES

-- Scrubber brushes: I like the Royal & Langnickel Zen set and the Da Vinci Cosmotop Spin in size 2.
+- Scrubber brushes: I like the Da Vinci Cosmotop Spin in size 2.

 OTHER MATERIALS